akbeil/EECE_490_Blimp_Gondola/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-refer to test plan in documents to test components.
+Refer to test plan in documents to test components.

 ### Clone the Repository